Time-reversal symmetry breaking in superconductors through loop super-current order: Toy model

-\textbf{\red{T}oy model:\chno{x01f}} To illustrate the idea we construct \red{a} simple\red{} model \red{} with \red{} \red{low symmetry but} multiple symmetry-related sites within a unit cell. \red{Two u}nit cell\red{s} with noncentrosymmetric \chno{x15} primitive tetragonal structure\red{, one of them} with a nonsymmorphic space group (P$4_2$)\red{, the other} symmorphic (P$4$)\red{,} are schematically shown in Fig.~\ref{fig:model}~(a-b).
+To illustrate the idea, we construct \red{a} simple\red{} model \red{}with \red{}\red{low symmetry but} multiple symmetry-related sites within a unit cell. \red{Two u}nit cell\red{s} with noncentrosymmetric \chno{x15} primitive tetragonal structure\red{, one of them} with a nonsymmorphic space group (P$4_2$)\red{, the other} symmorphic (P$4$)\red{,} are schematically shown in Figs.~\ref{fig:model}~(a) and (b) respectively.
 The factor group $P4_2/\mathcal{T}$ (where $\mathcal{T}$ is the group of pure translations) is an Abelian group of ``point-like'' symmetries (symmetry elements: Identity ($E$), rotation by $\pi$ about the $z$-axis ($C^z_2$), left-handed screw $S_L = T_{(0,0,1/2)}C^z_{4+}$ and right-handed screw $S_R = T_{(0,0,1/2)}C^z_{4-}$ with $T_{(n_1,n_2,n_3)}$ being the translation operator) isomorphic to the corresponding point group of the Bravais lattice $\mathcal{C}_4$ (the cyclic group of order $4$) which is also the point group of P$4$.
-So, the group of ``point-like'' symmetries for both model systems has only $1$D irreducible representations (irreps)\red{, however\chno{x01b} as is well known two of these become degenerate due to normal\red{-}state time-reversal symmetry, making an instability to a superconducting state with broken TRS possible~\footnote{\red{This is not essential for a LSC state --indeed, in the more complex crystal structure of Fig.~\ref{fig:Re6X_instab} the degeneracy emerges at the level of the crystal point group irrespectfully of normal-state TRS.}}}.
+So, the group of ``point-like'' symmetries for both model systems has only $1$D irreducible representations (irreps)\red{, however\chno{x01b} as is well known, two of these become degenerate due to the presence of TRS in the normal state, making an instability to a superconducting state with broken TRS possible~\footnote{\red{This is not essential for a LSC state-- indeed, in the more complex crystal structure of Fig.~\ref{fig:Re6X_instab} the degeneracy emerges at the level of the crystal point group irrespective of the normal-state TRS.}}}.